qiuxintao101/cobra/docs/install.rst

   We recommend installing all tools via conda, in which case the installation then becomes as easy as download the :download:`environment.yml <environment.yml>` file.
 Then run the following command:

-.

   .. code-block:: Bash

      conda env create -f environment.yml -n cobra

   If conda is not yet installed, follow the `installation instructions <https://conda.io/docs/user-guide/install/index.html>`_.
 Installation is quick and easy.
 Make sure to restrat the terminal after installation, so that *conda* is available.

   In addition, Cobra is needed along with following packages that ourside the conda framework.
-See the following instructions for each of the tools: `Giggle  <https://github.com/ryanlayer/giggle>`_, `liftover <http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/liftOver>`_.
+See the following instructions for each of the tools: `giggle  <https://github.com/ryanlayer/giggle>`_, `liftover <http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/liftOver>`_.